 Owners should pay special attention to the dogs’ tails and ears.
 Just like humans, dogs can show their emotions through the way they handle their bodies.
 Whilst a happy dog will have its ears up straight and a wagging tail, an anxious or fearful dog will avoid eye contact, cower, and tuck its tail between its legs, whilst a dog who licks you could mean a variety of things.

 Nobody knows their dog better than the owner.
 The more time they spend together, and the better the human is at reading their dog, the stronger the relationship will be.

 Many dogs can feel unsure about meeting new people, making them feel vulnerable.
 They may roll onto their back with their paws in the air and their belly and throat exposed.
-But many people consider this to be a sign of wanting their belly rubbed, but it's actually a sign of fear and submission, so just be wary when introducing strangers to your pet.
+But many people consider this to be a sign of wanting their belly rubbed, but it's actually a sign of fear and submission, so just be wary when introducing strangers (both human and hound) to your pet.
 Exposing their tummy is just your dog's way of surrendering, as their stomach is the most vulnerable area of their body.

 Dogs will make themselves look as big as possible in the face of a threat, so a stiff body and fur standing on end is to be expected.
-Their mouth will also be open as they bare their teeth.
 The weight of the dog will mainly be over the front two feet in preparation to lunge and attack.
 Their tail may either by up and high to show dominance, or it might be tucked under, along with dilated pupils that look dark, hard and imposing.